ksarntsen/Pugg_2/README.md

 - New exercise sets default to GPT-5 with medium reasoning effort and verbosity
 - Admin can configure AI behavior on a per-exercise-set basis
 - GPT-3.5 and GPT-4 models are no longer supported (automatically upgraded to GPT-5)
+- **Authentication**: Login page is now the main entry point - all users must authenticate first

 ## 📄 License